mecid/mecid.github.io/_posts/2021-05-26-swiftui-wishlist-for-wwdc21.md

 }
 ```

-ScrollView is another crucial component for many screens.
+*ScrollView* is another crucial component for many screens.
 I usually build my apps with accessibility in mind and support Dynamic Type out of the box.
-Scroll View is must have root view for every screen where you want Dynamic Type.
-ScrollView in SwiftUI is still missing paging and content offset features that we used to see in UIScrollView.
+Scroll View is must have root view for every screen where you want Dynamic Type. *ScrollView* in SwiftUI is still missing paging and content offset features that we used to see in *UIScrollView*.

 ```swift
 struct RootView: View {